 Air filters are intended for removing dust, bacteria and other fine particles from the supplied and extracted air.
-RHP PRO air handling units are fitted with bag filters, since they have a larger filtering surface than compact filters and will require less frequent filter replacement.
+RHP Pro2 air handling units are fitted with bag filters, since they have a larger filtering surface than compact filters and will require less frequent filter replacement.
 Filters are made of synthetic fabric and can have different filtration classes1, i.e. intended for removing particles of different sizes.
 In general, supply air ducts are equipped with better filtering class filters than extracted air ducts, since the cleaned outdoor air is supplied to the premises.
 Make sure to replace filters on time, as contaminated filters increase pressure loss of the unit, reduce purification efficiency and increase power consumption.

 The unit has an integrated filter contamination monitoring function.
 It continuously measures pressure difference upstream and downstream the filter to evaluate level of contamination.
+For this function to work properly, calibration of clean filters must be performed once the unit and all filters are installed (see Chapter "Commissioning and Inspection of the Unit").
 Filter replacement intervals depend on the environment pollution conditions as well as time of year, for example, during spring and summer filters may be contaminated with pollen, pubescence or insects, therefore change intervals are shorter.
 Replace filters if they are visibly dirty even though it is not time yet and a filter change message is not displayed yet.